uzh-bf/klicker-uzh/docs/docs/docs/introduction/getting_started.md

 - Email on [klicker.support@uzh.ch](mailto:klicker.support@uzh.ch)
 - Spectrum Community on [spectrum.chat/klickeruzh](https://spectrum.chat/klickeruzh)

 Please bear in mind that even though we strive for good response time and general support, we do not have any dedicated support staff for the project.
-This is due to the fact that the project does not generate any monetary inflow and its operations are funded only by the Department of Banking and Finance and UZH.
+This is due to the fact that the project does not generate any monetary inflow, and its operations are funded only by the Department of Banking and Finance and UZH.